tBaxter/re-cycled/posts/july-2020/the-bianchi.md

 date: 2020-07-10
 tags:
   - bianchi
-  - bianchi-campione
+bike: Bianchi Campione D'Italia
 layout: layouts/post.njk
 ---

-In the middle of the [Principessa build](/posts/july-2020/so-it-begins/) I stumbled on a great deal on something I've wanted for a long, long time: A Bianchi Road bike.
+In the middle of the [Principessa build](/posts/july-2020/so-it-begins/) I stumbled on a great deal on something I've wanted for a long, long time: A Bianchi road bike.

 <img src="/img/july-2020/bianchi/frame.jpg" alt="The Bianchi frame." />